STEMPremier/celula/README.md

 The `start` task runs the documentation site ([Storybook](https://storybook.js.org/)) for devlopment.

 ### test
-The `test` task runs the [jest](https://jestjs.io/docs/en/getting-started) tests, and generates a code coverage report.
+The `test` task runs the [jest](https://jestjs.io/docs/en/getting-started) tests.

+### test:debug
+The `test:debug` task runs the [jest](https://jestjs.io/docs/en/getting-started)  tests in debug mode.
+This is helpful if you need to see into other libs your tests might be 'using', such as a component from Semantic UI your component composes.

+Once the test is complete, you will need to vist [chrome://inspect](chrome://inspect) in Google Chrome.
+You should see something that looks like this:

+TODO: Add screenshot

+Under 'Remote Target' click the `inspect` link to be taken to the debugger.

 ### test:watch
 The `test:watch` task runs the [jest](https://jestjs.io/docs/en/getting-started) tests, in [watch](https://jestjs.io/docs/en/cli#--watch) mode.

 Once running, you have several options:
 - Press a to run all tests.
 - Press f to run only failed tests.
 - Press p to filter by a filename regex pattern.